mohammad5994/Audio2Text/README.md

 2. The application will display the transcribed text, e.g.:

 ```
-Audio Input: "Hello, how can I help you today?"
 Transcribed Text: "Hello, how can I help you today?"
 ```